 The first thing that clients must understand is that we are here to help!

-When you make a decision without talking to your lawyer, and it does not work for your benefit, the lawyer may not be able to undue the consequences for an action that you have already put in motion.
-A simple phone call, email, or office visit could have saved a LOT of heartache.
+When you make a decision without talking to your lawyer, and it does not work for your benefit, the lawyer may not be able to undo the consequences for an action that you have already put in motion.
+A simple phone call, email, or office visit could have saved a LOT of heartaches.

 Once you consider that you have an expert there to answer your questions, then your case will run smoothly.
 If you believe you or your friends know more than your lawyer, it's time to represent yourself- you know more than they do anyway!!